 Service Description: (Shuttle San Jose to Samara )

-Shared Collective Shuttles have 1 departures per day, in the morning from San Jose to Samara.
+Shared Collective Shuttles have 2 departures per day, in the morning and in the afternoon from San Jose to Samara.
 This is a 5 hours drive from San Jose Airport area to Samara.
 30 minutes more if the pick up is from San Jose Downtown.

 Service Description: (Private Service San Jose to Samara)